The Moduli Space of Harnack Curves in Toric Surfaces: Introduction

 \section{Introduction}

-\begingroup \thefootnote{}\footnote{The author was supported by the Einstein Foundation Berlin project Francisco Santos Visiting Professor Fellowship.} \thefootnote{}\footnote{{\bf MSC-2010:} Primary 14H50; Secondary 14H10, 14M25, 52B20.} \thefootnote{}\footnote{{\bf Keywords}: Harnack curves, amoebas, lattice polytopes, toric varieties, moduli spaces.} \endgroup Harnack curves are a family of real algebraic plane curves distinguished because their topology is well understood and their amoebas behave in the simplest possible way.
-A Harnack curve can be compactified naturally inside the toric surface $X_\Delta$ where $\Delta$ is the Newton polygon of the curve.
+\begingroup \thefootnote{}\footnote{The author was supported by the Einstein Foundation Berlin through Francisco Santos' Visiting Professor Fellowship at Freie Universit\"at Berlin.} \thefootnote{}\footnote{{\bf MSC-2010:} Primary 14H50; Secondary 14H10, 14M25, 52B20, 14T05.} \thefootnote{}\footnote{{\bf Keywords}: Harnack curves, amoebas, toric varieties, moduli spaces, secondary polytopes, tropical curves.} \endgroup Harnack curves are real algebraic plane curves inside a projective toric surface, introduced by Mikhalkin \cite{mikhalkin2000real}, with several remarkable properties.
+By definition, they have the maximum possible number of connected components for a given Newton polygon and these components are arranged in a unique particular way (see Definition \ref{def:harnack}).
+Their amoebas are particularly special, since they are precisely the ones with maximal area \cite{mikhalkin2001amoebas}.
+Because of this, they have found applications in physics, where the dimer model is used to study crystal surfaces (see \cite{kenyon2006dimers} for details).
+In this model, the limit of the shape of a crystal surface is given by the amoeba of a Harnack curve.

-In \cite{kenyon2006planar} Kenyon and Okounkov study the case when $X_\Delta = \CP^2$, that is, when $\Delta$ is the dilation of a unimodular triangle.
-In particular they show that the moduli space of Harnack curves of degree $d$ in $\CP^2$ (by which they mean the space of Harnack curves modulo the torus action) is diffeomorphic to $\RR_{\geq 0}^{(d+4)(d-1)/2}$.

-Later, in \cite{cretois2017vanishing} some of the ideas in \cite{kenyon2006planar} are generalized to general projective toric surfaces $X_\Delta$.
-In particular, Cr\'etois and Lang show that the moduli space $\Hdel$ of Harnack curves with Newton polygon $\Delta$ is connected.
-In a remark they state their believe that the generalization can be taken further to explicitly describe $\Hdel$.
-We do that in this paper and we also study the structure of $\Hdel$.